tylerhuyser/influencer-marketing-portfolio-gatsby/content/campaigns/social/olay/index.md

 Following the viral success of "I Can't Wait to Wash My Face", Olay sought to increase the ad's exposure by airing it during the 2019 MTV VMAs.

-In order to further build hype around the musical, we leveraged some of Broadway's finest performers to recreate the commercial's campy creativity.
+In order to further build hype around the musical, we leveraged some of Broadway's finest performers to recreate the commercial's campy creativit and promote the company's line of [daily facial cleansing products](https://amzn.to/3MeRdLp).
 Furthermore, these influencers were asked to "challenge" their colleagues to create their own "I Can't Wash My Face" challenge.